sierracthomas/spectre_domain/readme.md

 1) Clone this repository on ocean.

 2) Clone @moxcode's spectre fork on ocean, or fetch his branches from a different spectre clone.
 Checkout the `cce_gh_executable_gh_gts` branch and compile the `EvolveGhKerrSchildNumericInitialDataWithCce` executable using `make -j4 EvolveGhKerrSchildNumericInitialDataWithCce`.
-Use the OceanClang.sh file to load spectre modules.
+Use the `support/Environments/ocean_clang.sh` file to load spectre modules.

 3) Compile the `ExportCoordinates3D` executable: in your SpECTRE build directory - the same branch - do `make -j4 ExportCoordinates3D`.